Avast Wi-Fi Finder for Android: FAQs

 Can I customize my Wi-Fi Finder settings?

-- Notifications: tap to open a list of notifications and specify how often you want to receive them.
+Yes.
+On the Tools tab, tap Notifications to open a list of notifications and specify how often you want to receive them, or tap Settings and specify your preferences for the following options:

 - Force data saving: turn on to only use Offline Wi-Fi networks even when you have internet data.